How did it start?

 The PRINCE Method is simple, yet profound.
 Let’s examine the first “P”, Profile.

-This first sales technique encapsulates two significant entrepreneurship skills that every startup need to focus as part of their ales strategy:
+This first sales technique encapsulates two significant entrepreneurship skills that every affiliate marketer, sales person or an entrepreneur need to focus as part of their ales strategy:

 · Understanding your customer requirements